nkusla/nsbOS/docs/07_misc.md

 After every of these steps, multiple `bin` files get created.
 Finally, bootloader, kernel and shell binary files are added together to produce final `disk.img` file.
 This file is a raw binary file and it basically represents our floppy disk which will get loaded into virtual machine.
 Besides disk image file, there are other object and elf files that get produced during build process.
 These files are saved in `build/` directory in separate subdirectories.

+Building stage will also produce debug files which get stored inside of `debug/` directory.

-Other components can simply be build by calling `make` and passing component name.
+Additonally, components can separatly be built by calling `make` and passing component name.
 For example this command will only build shell:
 ```
 	make shell
 ```